carriercomm/netdnarws-php/README.md

 php composer.phar install -o
 ```

-This will download the NetDNA library and configure composer to use it.
+This will download the MaxCDN library and configure composer to use it.
 Composer will also build an autoloader for your use in the next step.

 4. Use Composer's autoloader.